craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 });
 {% endhighlight %}

-The first thing to do in the game scene is to populate the world with background, obstacles etc. But before we get to that, let me just briefly dwell on a central part of the Crafty design.
+You will write genenerateWorld() to populate the world with background, obstacles, etc. But before we get to that, you should understand components as a central element of Crafty design.

 ## Components